Telenav/kivakit/kivakit-resource/README.md

     String contents = entry.reader().string();

-This method can accept a *ZipEntry*, a *StringResource*, a *File,* an *HttpGetResource* or any other resource and it works the same:
+This method can accept a *ZipEntry*, a *StringResource*, a *File,* an *HttpGetResource* or any other resource, and it works the same:

     public String contents(Resource resource)
     {